demiurge-project/demiurge-bib/README.md

 Bibtex entries should be as complete and correct as possible.
 The templates show the necessary information that needs to be included in every entry.
 If some fields are not applicable (e.g. a journal is not part of a series), then leave the field empty (e.g. ```series={}```).
+New entries should be added at the end of the file.

 ### Notes